-While it’s not necessarily unsafe to choose a one-night stand, by taking our advice and staying mindful of a few small things, you can create an atmosphere in which you can safely have fun and avoid any unnecessary risks.
+While it’s not necessarily unsafe to choose a one-night stand and there are many gentlemen looking for a one night stand, by taking our advice and staying mindful of a few small things, you can create an atmosphere in which you can safely have fun and avoid any unnecessary risks:

 - Meet them in a public place beforehand.
 One simple way to get a feel for the encounter early on is to ask to meet in a bar before you go to your flat or hotel room to get down.
 You can try and get a feel for your date as a person, through conversation.
 Read their body language.
 Do they hold eye contact?
 If you’re going to be comfortable with this person, you should be able to have a conversation with them.
 Also, meeting your one-night stand for a coffee in the daytime lets you spend the rest of the afternoon thinking about what you’re going to do to them later.
 You could even text them some of your thoughts to get started with!

 - If you exchanged pictures, think: do they match their photograph?
 We’re all guilty of it, of course - sharing an especially flattering picture, or one taken a few months (and a few pounds) ago.
 But if the picture is clearly a different person, that’s a big red flag, and you should think about getting the hell out of there.